Skip to Main Content

 If you have a passion for discussing and learning about films, we invite you to join the Atlantic City Free Public Library Film Society.
 Membership is free and open to Library cardholders in good standing, who are 18 years of age and older.

-To join Film Society and get a schedule of events, visit the website here: http://acfpl.org/events-menu/film-society.html
+To join Film Society and view a schedule of events, visit the website: http://acfpl.org/events-menu/film-society.html

 ServSafe Food Handler and ServSafe Manager Training